Janet Smith, Co-Director & Professor at CUPPA

 Karen Yates, Research Assistant

-Karen is a first-year student in the Master of Urban Planning and Policy program at the University of Illinois at Chicago.
+Karen is a second-year student in the Master of Urban Planning and Policy program at the University of Illinois at Chicago.
 She received her B.A. in Urban Studies at Wheaton College in the west suburbs of Chicago and participated in an immersive semester living, studying, and interning in Chicago.
 Karen serves as a Data Visualization Analysis and Communication research assistant for the Voorhees 2020 Census Project.
 Her research interests lie in community development, affordable housing, and trends in neighborhood change.
 International perspectives inform her approach after living and working in Taiwan, the Philippines, and the Netherlands.

 Joshua Drucker (Faculty Affiliate Advisor)